-Online Midterm and Exam: The midterm and exam will have a combination of multiple choice questions, short answer and long answer questions (with a strict word limit).
+Online midterm and exam: The mid-term and exam will have a combination of multiple choice questions, short answer and long answer questions (with a strict word limit).
 Written response questions will involve some definitions and descriptions of psychological concepts, and also some analysis of case studies in which you will be asked to analyze fictitious patients, diagnose their most likely disorders, and suggest a first course of treatment.
 On the release day you will have 3 hours to complete, individually, using your lecture slides and notes only, and writing in your own words.
 You will not need to provide citations and should not be using any outside sources.
-The midterm and exam are not cumulative, and will cover lecture material only (this means that there will not be any questions from the recommended textbook that were not discussed in lecture videos).
-It is expected that students will use their notes from lecture to assist in their writing the exams, which will be more about your ability to apply your knowledge than rote memorization.
+The midterm and exam will cover lecture material only (this means that there will not be any questions from the recommended textbook that were not discussed in lecture videos).
+It is expected that students will use their notes from lecture to assist in their writing the midterm and exams, which will be more about your ability to apply your knowledge than rote memorization.